fienvh/uit-documentatie/content/search_api_3/latest/searching/address.md

 For example:

 ```
-GET https://search.uitdatabank.be/offers/?addressCountry=*&q=address.nl.addressCountry:BE AND address.nl.postalCode:3000 AND address.nl.addressLocality:Leuven AND address.nl.streetAddress:Bondgenotenlaan*
+GET https://search.uitdatabank.be/offers/?addressCountry=*&q=address.fr.addressCountry:BE AND address.fr.postalCode:1000 AND address.fr.addressLocality:Bruxelles AND address.fr.streetAddress:Boulevard Anspach*
 ```

-The query above will look for specific matches in the `nl` address.
+The query above will look for specific matches in the `fr` address.

 The following example looks for matches in any language:

 ```
-GET https://search.uitdatabank.be/offers/?addressCountry=*&q=address.\*.addressCountry:BE AND address.\*.postalCode:3000 AND address.\*.addressLocality:Leuven AND address.\*.streetAddress:Bondgenotenlaan*
+GET https://search.uitdatabank.be/offers/?addressCountry=*&q=address.\*.addressCountry:BE AND address.\*.postalCode:1000 AND address.\*.addressLocality:Bruxelles AND address.\*.streetAddress:Boulevard Anspach*
 ```

 Note that wildcards in field names should be escaped using a backslash. \(`\`\)